Andergrove - Beaconsfield

 Andergrove - Beaconsfield has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.6% of all households, including 30.1% couples with children, 27.6% couples without children, and 13.9% single parent families.
-Non-family households account for 27.4%, with lone person households at 24.3% and group households at 3.1%.
-The median household size is 2.5 people, smaller than the Rest of Qld average of 2.6.
+Family households account for 72.6% of all households, including 30.1% couples with children, 27.6% couples without children, and 13.9% single parent families.
+Non-family households constitute the remaining 27.4%, with lone person households at 24.3% and group households making up 3.1%.
+The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households